KosRud/KosRud.github.io/docs/For students (HTML, CSS)/Web page design.md

 ### Menu

-If the menu is on the top and [sticky](https://www.w3schools.com/howto/howto_css_sticky_element.asp), it should be very thin, to maximize the amount of useful content that fits on the screen.
+If the menu is on the top and [sticky](https://www.w3schools.com/howto/howto_css_sticky_element.asp), it should be very thin - to maximize the amount of useful content that fits on the screen.

 With a non-sticky menu you can afford a bit more vertical space.